paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

   (C) managing one’s own financial affairs.

-(48) The term “severe disability” means a severe, chronic disability attributable to mental or physical impairment, or a combination of mental and physical impairments, that—
+(49) The term “severe disability” means a severe, chronic disability attributable to mental or physical impairment, or a combination of mental and physical impairments, that—

   (A) is likely to continue indefinitely; and

-  (B) results in substantial functional limitation in 3 or more of the major life activities specified in subparagraphs (A) through (G) of paragraph (8).44 So in original.
+  (B) results in substantial functional limitation in 3 or more of the major life activities specified in subparagraphs (A) through (G) of paragraph (8).33 So in original.
 Probably should refer to paragraph (13).

-(49) The term “sexual assault” has the meaning given the term in [section 10447 of title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10447&num=0&edition=prelim).1
+(50) The term “sexual assault” has the meaning given the term in [section 10447 of title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10447&num=0&edition=prelim).1

-(50) The term “State” means any of the several States, the District of Columbia, the Virgin Islands of the United States, the Commonwealth of Puerto Rico, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.
+(51) The term “State” means any of the several States, the District of Columbia, the Virgin Islands of the United States, the Commonwealth of Puerto Rico, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.

-(51) The term “State agency” means the agency designated under [section 3025(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3025/a/1&num=0&edition=prelim).
+(52) The term “State agency” means the agency designated under [section 3025(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3025/a/1&num=0&edition=prelim).

-(52) The term “State system of long-term care” means the Federal, State, and local programs and activities administered by a State that provide, support, or facilitate access to long-term care for individuals in such State.
+(53) The term “State system of long-term care” means the Federal, State, and local programs and activities administered by a State that provide, support, or facilitate access to long-term care for individuals in such State.

-(53) The term “supportive service” means a service described in [section 3030d(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3030d/a&num=0&edition=prelim).
+(54) The term “supportive service” means a service described in [section 3030d(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3030d/a&num=0&edition=prelim).

+(55) The term “traumatic brain injury” has the meaning given such term in [section 280b–1c(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section280b–1c/d&num=0&edition=prelim).

-(54) Except for the purposes of subchapter X of this chapter, the term “tribal organization” means the recognized governing body of any Indian tribe, or any legally established organization of Indians which is controlled, sanctioned, or chartered by such governing body.
+(56) Except for the purposes of subchapter X of this chapter, the term “tribal organization” means the recognized governing body of any Indian tribe, or any legally established organization of Indians which is controlled, sanctioned, or chartered by such governing body.
 In any case in which a contract is let or grant made to an organization to perform services benefiting more than one Indian tribe, the approval of each such Indian tribe shall be a prerequisite to the letting or making of such contract or grant.

 ### Statutory Notes

 #### References in Text
 The Rehabilitation Act of 1973, referred to in par.
-(4)(D), is Pub.
+(4), is Pub.
 L. 93–112, Sept.
 26, 1973, 87 Stat.
 355. Part C of title VII of the Act is classified generally to subpart 3 (§ 796f et seq.) of part A of subchapter VII of chapter 16 of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 701 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section701&num=0&edition=prelim) and Tables.

 The Social Security Act, referred to in pars.
 (14) and (32), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Titles XVIII and XIX of the Act are classified generally to subchapters XVIII (§ 1395 et seq.) and XIX (§ 1396 et seq.), respectively, of chapter 7 of this title.
 For complete classification of this Act to the Code, see [section 1305 of this title](./chapter-007-social-security.md#section-1305) and Tables.